I learned this tip from market traders

 “You won’t to want to miss out on this one!”

-Then he introduced the product: a manual potato chipper that cuts your potatoes into perfect chunky chips.
+Then they introduced the product.
+We’ll use one I remember as an example: a manual potato chipper that cuts your potatoes into perfect chunky chips.

 Demonstrating the product

-“Look how easily this slices your potatoes — you can do it with one hand.”
+“Look how easily this chips your potatoes — you can do it with one hand.”

-To prove it, he invited one of the mums to try it and show how easy it was.
+To prove it, they would invite one of the mums to try it and agree how easy it was.
 Social proof, right there.

 “And it’s easy to clean.
 Just run it under the tap.
 Good as new.”